-- Desired recreation experiences are not being met as determined by surveys, visitor signin logs, or other data-gathering processes conducted in the TMA - Priority or special status species habitat conditions continue in a downward trend as a result of recreation or travel impacts - Riparian condition trend is not improving as a result of recreation or travel impacts. - Degradation of Cultural sites and Wilderness Area boundaries
+- Desired recreation experiences are not being met as determined by surveys, visitor signin logs, or other data-gathering processes conducted in the TMA. - Priority or special status species habitat conditions continue in a downward trend as a result of recreation or travel impacts. - Riparian condition trend is not improving as a result of recreation or travel impacts. - Degradation of cultural resource sites